 Look for Warning Signs

-Warning signs in water heaters are often subtle, but can be spotted if you look closely.
-Signs of rust on water heater components usually mean they need to be replaced at the very least, and the presence of puddles around the water heater base mean a leak somewhere in the system.
+Warning signs in water heaters are often subtle but can be spotted if you look closely.
+Signs of rust on the components usually indicate they need to be replaced at the very least.
+The presence of puddles around the water heater base is a sign of a leak somewhere in the system.
 In extreme cases, you may get rust-colored water coming out of your taps, or water that won’t get warm at all.

-Call the pros at Design Air, Inc. for replacement and repair services on your water heater!
+Call the pros at Design Air, Inc. for repair services on your existing water heater or an estimate for your new water heater!